 As soon as the fruit start to turn colour, birds will be attracted to the plants.
 Drape nets over the bushes in June to keep them away.

 Pruning and training

 Although they come from the same plant family, redcurrants and whitecurrants are pruned totally differently to blackcurrants.

 All three currants can be grown as bushes, that usually reach about 1.5m (5ft) tall and the same wide, although redcurrants and whitecurrants can also be grown as vertical cordons.

 Redcurrants and whitecurrants

-Fruits form on fruiting spurs (stubby sideshoots) so pruning is designed to encourage more of these.
-During winter cut back the new leader growth put on in the previous summer by a half.
-Then reduce side shoots growing from these main branches to about 5cm (2in) in length.
-During summer (June) cut back all new side shoots so they carry just 4 leaves.
+Fruit forms on fruiting spurs (stubby sideshoots), so pruning is designed to encourage more of these.
+During winter, cut back the new leader growth put on in the previous summer by half.
+Then reduce sideshoots growing from these main branches to about 5cm (2in) in length.
+During summer (June) cut back all new sideshoots so they carry just 4 or 5 leaves.

 The main annual pruning should be carried out in winter when plants are dormant.
 Start 2 years after planting by cutting out weak branches and twiggy stems.
-Cut out completely about a third of all old stems to encourage new growth from below ground level.
-During subsequent winters do the same pruning so that no wood on the bush is more than 4 years old.
+Cut out completely about one-third of all old stems to encourage new growth from below ground level.
+During subsequent winters, do the same pruning so that no wood on the bush is more than 4 years old.

 Most currant varieties will ripen during July and into August.
 Pick fully ripened fruit in stages.
 The fruit at the top of the truss will be the largest and will ripen first.
 Pick every week during dry weather – if the fruit is wet they will not store well, but turn mouldy.
 All currants freeze well.